collective-soundworks/soundworks-plugin-sync/README.md

 <a name="PluginSyncServer"></a>

 ### PluginSyncServer
-Server-side representation of the soundworks' sync plugin.
+Server-side representation of the soundworks sync plugin.

 **Kind**: global class